p-ranav/oystr/README.md

-# search
+# oystr

-This is the search project.
+This is the oystr project.

 # Building and installing